Continental Airlines: Fleet

 By 2013, all of the former Continental fleet, excluding the Boeing 737-500 and Boeing 767-200ER (which were sold, primarily to Russian operators) were repainted in the new United livery making them officially part of the United Airlines Fleet, except for the one Boeing 737-900ER in the Continental Blue Skyway retro livery (N75436).
 United repainted this aircraft to the standard Globe livery in May 2016, and then painted a different airframe in the Blue Skyway, sister ship N75435.
 The reason for the change is currently unknown to the public.

 First Class was offered on Domestic Flights, and BusinessFirst was offered on Transatlantic/Transpacific Flights.

 Continental Airlines was one of three carriers (with American Airlines and Delta Air Lines) to sign an exclusivity agreement with Boeing in the late 1990s.
 When Boeing acquired McDonnell Douglas, the European Union forced Boeing to void the contracts.
 Both parties had been adhering to the terms under a gentlemen's agreement.

 Continental was one of the first major airlines to fly Boeing 757s on transatlantic routes.
 There have been some instances of range limitations on west-bound transatlantic flights due to strong headwinds resulting in a fuel stop which does not appear on the timetable, but these stops are not common.
 The use of the 757 with its smaller seating capacity allowed for "thin" routes (routes with less passenger traffic) to be economically viable.
 It allowed nonstop service from smaller cities, such as Belfast, Northern Ireland and Hamburg, Germany to the New York gateway.
 Previously, customers originating at these and similar cities needed to connect at European gateways like London Heathrow, Paris Charles de Gaulle, or Frankfurt, in order to travel to New York.
 United retains a number of these flight routes, mostly based out of Newark, including Newark-Dublin and Newark-Berlin.

-Historic fleet

-Over the years, Continental Airlines had in the past operated a variety of the following aircraft: